chromice/programming-style-guides/PHP Coding style guide.md

 - Use the Unix LF (linefeed) line ending.
 - End with a single blank line.

-The closing `?>` tag MUST be omitted from files containing only PHP.

-A file SHOULD *either* declare new symbols (classes, functions, constants, etc.) and cause no other side effects, *or* it SHOULD execute logic with side effects, but SHOULD NOT do both.
+A file MAY *either* declare new symbols (classes, functions, constants, etc.), *or* cause side effects by merely being included, but SHOULD NOT do both.

-The phrase "side effects" means execution of logic not directly related to declaring classes, functions, constants, etc., *merely from including the file*.

-"Side effects" include but are not limited to: generating output, explicit use of `require` or `include`, connecting to external services, modifying ini settings, emitting errors or exceptions, modifying global or static variables, reading from or writing to a file, and so on.

-The following is an example of a file with both declarations and side effects; i.e, an example of what to avoid:
+**Avoid** the following scenario of a file with both declarations and side effects:

 ```php
 <?php